Can You File Bankruptcy and Keep Your House? Here’s the Truth

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 If you’re considering bankruptcy, one of the biggest concerns is: can you file bankruptcy and keep your house?
-The short answer is yes—it is possible, but several factors come into play.
+The short answer is that it may be possible, but several factors come into play.
 From exemption laws to the type of bankruptcy you file, protecting your home during bankruptcy requires planning, legal knowledge, and financial clarity.

 This guide will explain when you can keep your home, how Chapter 7 and Chapter 13 work, and what you can do to safeguard your property through the process.